skrattaren/apf.rst/apf.rst

 + [p.
 72] "'Word one is, you don't call me "master" and I don't name you after some damn insect.'"

-  A reference to the 'grasshopper' nickname from the "`Kung Fu`_" television series (see also the annotation for p.
+  A reference to the 'grasshopper' nickname from the **Kung Fu** television series (see also the annotation for p.
 165/107 of "`Good Omens`_").

 + [p.
 110] "Oh, maybe fishermen would start to dredge up strange whiskery